-Moon Township, Pa. – Senior Nicole Sleith of the Robert Morris University softball team was named Northeast Conference (NEC) Pitcher of the Week for the fourth time in five weeks as announced by the league Monday afternoon.
+Moon Township, Pa. – Senior Nicole Sleith of the Robert Morris University softball team was chosen as a National Fastpitch Coaches Association (NFCA) All-Region selection as announced in a release by the organization Thursday.

 (photo courtesy of Robert Morris University)